pendulum-project/ntpd-rs/docs/guide/installation.md

 ```

 This produces a `ntp-daemon` binary at `target/release/ntp-daemon`, which is the
 main NTP daemon.
-Expected output looks like this:
+Running it from the command line to test it should provide output like:

 ```
 > sudo target/release/ntp-daemon -c pkg/common/ntp.toml.default